dyllcoll/DylanCollins_hw6TH_csii3150_f2024/README.md

 ss
 # File Structure

-# DemoQuizApp
-   |
-   | - css                # CSS folder
+css                # CSS folder

-   |   |-- style.css
-   |
-   | - js                 # JavaScript folder
-   |   |-- questions.js   # This consists of multiple quesitons each with one correct answer and three wrong answers.
-   |   |-- quizApp.js     # This consists of the timer, button functions, and score.
+js                 # JavaScript folder questions.js       # This consists of multiple quesitons each with one correct answer and three wrong answers. quizApp.js     # This consists of the timer, button functions, and score.

-   |
-   | - .gitignore         # Used to tell Git which files and directories to ignore when commiting the repository.
-   | - index.html         # This is the landing page that creates all of the visual elements.
+.gitignore         # Used to tell Git which files and directories to ignore when commiting the repository. index.html         # This is the landing page that creates all of the visual elements.

 # Setup Instructions